Quasi-convex surface subgroups in some one-relator groups with torsion: Introduction

 \end{thm} Recall that a word $w$ in $F_k$ is said to be \emph{primitive} if $F_k$ splits as a free product $\langle w \rangle *F_{k-1}$.
 The assumption that $w$ isn't primitive can't be removed since when $w$ is primitive the corresponding one-relator groups are virtually free.

 There has also been substantial interest in characterising when a word is primitive.
 Whitehead famously gave an algorithm that can be used to decide whether a given word is primitive \cite[Ch.I.4]{LS77}.
-Later work of Puder and Parzanchevski showed that an element $w$ of $F_k$ which is primitive in $\widehat{F_k}$ is already primitive in $F_k$ \cite{PP15}, which was later reproved and generalised by Wilton \cite[Corollary E]{W}.
-Using \cref{surfacesubgroup} we can give another profinite characterisation of when a word is primitive: \begin{cor} Let $F_k$ be the non-abelian free group with free basis $\{x_1, \dots x_k\}$ and let $w$ be a word in the $x_i$.
-The following are equivalent: \begin{enumerate} \item $w$ is primitive; \item For all sufficiently large $n$ the one-relator group $G_n:=F_k/\langle \langle w^n \rangle \rangle$ has the same profinite completion as the group $K_n:=F_{k-1}*\Z/n$. \end{enumerate} \end{cor} Recall that Remeslennikov's famous question \cite[Question 5.48]{KM14} asks whether all finitely generated residually finite groups that have the same profinite completion as a free group are in fact free.
+Later work of Puder and Parzanchevski showed that an element $w$ of $F_k$ which is primitive in $\widehat{F_k}$, the profinite completion of $F_k$, is already primitive in $F_k$ \cite{PP15}.
+This was later reproved and generalised by Wilton \cite[Corollary E]{W}.
+Using \cref{surfacesubgroup} we can give another profinite characterisation of when a word is primitive: \begin{cor} Let $F_k$ be the non-abelian free group with free basis $\{x_1, \dots x_k\}$ and let $w$ be a word in the $x_i$ which is not a proper power.
+The following are equivalent: \begin{enumerate} \item $w$ is primitive; \item For all sufficiently large $n$ the one-relator group $G_n:=F_k/\llangle w^n \rrangle$ has the same profinite completion as the group $K_n:=F_{k-1}*\Z/n$. \end{enumerate} \end{cor} Recall that Remeslennikov's famous question \cite[Question 5.48]{KM14} asks whether all finitely generated residually finite groups that have the same profinite completion as a free group are in fact free.
 A positive answer to Remeslennikov's question would imply the stronger result that $w$ is primitive if and only if, for some $n$, $K_n$ and the one-relator group $G_n$ defined as in \cref{primitivity} have the same profinite completion.

-Indeed, suppose that for some $n$ the one-relator group $G_n:=F_k/\langle \langle w^n \rangle \rangle$ has the same profinite completion as the group $K_n:=F_{k-1}*\Z/n$.
+Indeed, suppose that for some $n$ the one-relator group $G_n:=F_k/\llangle w^n \rrangle$ has the same profinite completion as the group $K_n:=F_{k-1}*\Z/n$.
 Then $\widehat{G_n}$ is virtually a free profinite group, which would imply by Remeslennikov that $G_n$ is virtually free.
 We conclude that $w$ is primitive by \cite[Proposition II.5.13]{LS77}.

-In the free group $F_{2k}$ we say that a word $w$ is a \emph{surface word} if $F/\langle \langle w \rangle\rangle$ is isomorphic to the fundamental group of a closed non-positively curved surface.
-We can similarly recognise surface words: \begin{cor} $w$ is a surface word in $F_{2k}$ if and only if, for all sufficiently large $n$, the one-relator group $G_n:=F_{2k}/\langle \langle w^n \rangle \rangle$ is virtually a surface group. \end{cor}
+In the free group $F_{2k}$ we say that a word $w$ is a \emph{surface word} if $F/\llangle w \rrangle$ is isomorphic to the fundamental group of a closed non-positively curved surface.
+We can similarly recognise surface words: \begin{cor} A word $w$ which is not a proper power is a surface word in $F_{2k}$ if and only if, for all sufficiently large $n$, the one-relator group $G_n:=F_{2k}/\llangle w^n \rrangle$ is virtually a surface group. \end{cor}